 USB type - All USB versions (2.0, 3.0 etc.) are compatible with your Tesla.

 Here are two flash drives that we recommend for use in your Tesla::

-We recommend that you read your Owner’s Manual for instructions on how to use your Tesla dash cam, but if there’s anything listed on this FAQ that you’d like help with, then please get in touch.
+We recommend that you read your Owner’s Manual for instructions on how to use your Tesla dash cam.
+Disclaimer: If you’re having trouble with yours, you’ll get the best advice from a professional or the manufacturer.